9 Tips to Help You Accept Loneliness

-Although we may be afraid of finding ourselves alone with ourselves, loneliness can help us to grow as a person and get to know ourselves better
+Although we may be afraid of being alone, loneliness can help us to grow as a person and get to know ourselves.
+Learn to accept loneliness.

 “Solitude is the profoundest fact of the human condition.
 Man is the only being who knows he is alone.” -Octavio Paz